aces/Loris/modules/mri_violations/test/TestPlan.md

     [Manual Testing]
 3. Filter for scans that violate MRI Protocol violation (For each type of Problem : 'Could not identify scan type', 'Visit Label does not exist',
-    'Protocol Violation', 'CandID and PSCID doe not match' and 'CandID does not exist').
+    'Protocol Violation', 'CandID and PSCID do not match' and 'CandID does not exist').
     Ensure that the link under the 'Problem' column bring you to:
      - the 'MRI Protocol Check Violations' page listing all violations when